-A balance sheet is the statement of financial position of a business organization on a given date.
-It shows the financial position of a business which helps stakeholders in analysing its future prospects.
+A balance sheet is the statement of the financial position of a business organization on a given date.
+Balance Sheet Notes to accounts format for private limited company 2022 shows the financial position of a business which helps stakeholders in analyzing its future prospects.

-A balance sheet is a financial statement which summarizes the assets, liabilities, and shareholders’ equity of a business organization at a given date.
+A balance sheet is a financial statement that summarizes the assets, liabilities, and shareholders’ equity of a business organization at a given date.
 It provides a base on which rate of return can be computed and its capital structure can be evaluated.
-It is also known as the statement of financial position.
+It is also known as the statement of financial position and account note.

-The balance sheet is one of the three major financial statements, income statement and cash-flow statement, which are necessary for conducting a fundamental analysis of the business and calculating its financial ratios.
+The balance sheet is one of the three major financial statements, income statements,s and cash-flow statements, which are necessary for conducting fundamental analysis of the business and calculating its financial ratios.